LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Flame/Flame.md

 *What is the Flame?
 It is action, for of the Elements it alone dances and spreads of its own accord.*
 -- Path of Dancing Light, Book II

-Before choosing from the below options, the character gains access to one of the following Font of Magic options:
+Before choosing from the below options, the character gains access to one of the following Tradition options:
 * Consuming Passion
 * Dance of Vitality